 Place the water and turmeric in a small saucepan and place over low heat.
 Stir constantly until you have a thick paste, which will take about 7 minutes.
 Remove from heat and whisk in coconut oil.
 Add ground black pepper.
 Transfer to a glass jar and store in the fridge.

-Even though it’s called turmeric latte, there is no coffee in this recipe which I was surprised to find, so this milky drink is great as part of your bedtime routine.
+Even though it’s called turmeric latte, there is no coffee in this recipe, so this milky drink is great as part of your bedtime routine.

-1 mug almond or oat milk work best
+- 1 mug almond or oat milk works best

 Who knew a piece of root could be so powerful!